23 Fundamental Painting Tips to Know Before You Pick Up a Brush

 Paint will cover more uniformly and adhere better to clean, dry, nonglossy surfaces.
 Scrape off any flaking paint, fill holes with spackling compound, and sand walls.
 Wipe off sanding dust, and wash dirty walls with a trisodium phosphate (TSP) solution.
 Remove switchplates and other hardware, and apply a primer, which helps to conceal stains and ensure uniform color and absorption.

-Apply no more than 8-10 inches of painter's tape at a time to be certain of a straight edge.
-Smooth the edges with a putty knife.
+Apply no more than 8-10 inches of painters tape at a time to be certain of a straight edge.
+Smooth the edges with a putty knife and heat-seal the tape to prevent paint from seeping through.
+Run a tapered painter's tool quickly over the applied edge of the blue masking tape after you've set the tape.
+This heats the edge of the tape, the waxy adhesive on the tape melts, and when it resolidifies at the edge, it creates a barrier that prevents paint from seeping underneath the tape.
 Wait until paint is dry to the touch and remove the tape slowly at a 45-degree angle.
 If the tape begins to tear, run a crafts knife along the seam to loosen it from the dried paint.

 Punch a series of holes around the bottom of a paint can's rim with a nail.
 The holes will let paint drain down into the can and keep it from pooling around the rim when you pour it into a roller tray or other container.
 It also will ensure that your lid goes on tightly.
 A good seal will help keep the paint fresh.

 Mix Paint Before Use